10 Types of Bass in North America – Easy to distinguish

 What’s the taste of bass?

 The most sought-after bass species to consume, largemouth bass are believed to have a clean taste.
 It’s not as strong and unnatural as other species but when compared with smallmouth, you may get the impression that it’s a bit more fishy.
 When the catch isn’t freshly caught it will have a stronger flavor.
-For some the white meat of largemouth bass can have an effervescent taste.
+For some, the white meat of largemouth bass can have an effervescent taste.

-What type of fish is bass?
+What type of fish is the bass?

 The term bass refers to several species of fish that are, however, most are located in three families belonging to the order Perciformes